taurit/Taurit.Libraries.NaturalLanguageTimespanParser/README.md

 // result4.Duration == {02:30:00}
 ```

-More examples are available in unit tests files in the source :)
+More examples are available in unit tests files in the source.